Overview

 Sharing of Sound Input between Tracks

-Per default each track routes to itself what has been imported from a sound file or recorded.
-Inside the track settings the input routing can be changed.
-DENSITY, SPEED and loop positions are shared, while all other parameters and the effects can be independently adjusted for each track that operate on the same sound.
+By default, each track routes what has been imported from a sound file or recorded to itself.
+Inside the track settings, the input routing can be changed.
+DENSITY, SPEED, and loop positions are shared, while all other parameters and effects can be independently adjusted for each track that operates on the same sound.
+This may be useful for processing different parts of the spectrum individually, such as low-pass filtering on one track and high-pass filtering on another, or for layering different pitches.

 Synthesis Parameters